up-n-atom/8311/docs/posts/masquerade-as-the-att-inc-bgw320-500-505-on-xgs-pon-with-the-bfw-solutions-was-110.md

 Once rebooted, the SC/APC cable can safely be plugged into the WAS-110 and immediately receive O5 operational status.

-!!! tip Clone the BGW320-500/505 MAC address on the DHCP WAN interface to avoid the 20 minute lease time.
+!!! tip "Clone the BGW320-500/505 MAC address on the DHCP WAN interface to avoid the 20 minute lease time."

 ### from the shell